 - some pasta cooking water

-Drizzle the beetroots and garlic cloves with 2 tablespoons of olive oil.
-Wrap each beetroot with one garlic clove in foil and seal.
-Roast for 45-60 minutes, depending on the size.
-A knife or a fork should easily be inserted into the flesh..
-Allow to cool a little so it’s still warm, but safe to handle.
-Unwrap the beetroot and gently pull the skin away.
+Drizzle two tablespoons olive oil over the beets and garlic cloves.
+Wrap each beet in foil with one garlic clove and seal.
+Depending on the size, bake for 45-60 minutes.
+A knife or fork should easily penetrate the flesh.
+Allow to cool slightly so that it is still warm but safe to handle.
+Unwrap the beetroot and gently peel away the skin.

-Making pasta from scratch is such a rewarding experience.
-Making pasta when home alone with a five-month-old baby, on the other hand, is quite a challenging one.
-However, the sense of accomplishment you feel when you’re finally done cannot be put into words.
-You feel like a superhero.
-A deity, even.
+Making pasta from scratch is a wonderful experience.
+Making pasta when you’re at home alone with a five-month-old baby, on the other hand, is a challenge.
+However, the sense of accomplishment you feel when you’re finally finished is indescribable.
+You have the feeling of a superhero.
+Even a deity.

-You might ask yourselves why I would even ponder making pasta in those conditions.
+You may be wondering why I would even consider making pasta in those conditions.

-Kneading pasta dough and then taking time to laminate and roll it into thin strips is a beautiful and almost therapeutic process.
-I haven’t made pasta for ages and, to be honest, I really felt I needed to take time for myself.
-Now, don’t get me wrong.
-Spending time with the little one is precious, but I have to do something for myself from time to time, or else I might go crazy.
+Kneading pasta dough and then laminating and rolling it into thin strips is a lovely and almost therapeutic process.
+I hadn’t made pasta in ages, and to be honest, I felt I needed some alone time.
+Don’t get me wrong here.
+Spending time with the baby is priceless, but I need to do something for myself now and then or I’ll go insane.

-And so I made pasta.
-And I was very happy indeed.
-And then I made roasted beetroot pesto.
-And I was delighted.
+As a result, I made pasta.
+And I was beyond thrilled.
+After that, I made roasted beet pesto.
+And I was overjoyed.

-The pesto is just so creamy and delectable, with a hint of sweetness and that lovely earthiness beetroot is famous for.
-It’s vibrant and punchy, but dark and moody at the same time.
-I know it makes no sense, but words fall short for this one.
-You’ll just have to try it yourself.
+The pesto is creamy and delicious, with a hint of sweetness and the earthiness that beetroot is famous for.
+It’s vibrant and punchy, but also dark and moody.
+I know it makes no sense, but I’m at a loss for words.
+You’ll have to test it out for yourself.